carl2001-bot/ASIGA-S-PORTFOLIO/README.md

 ## 📋 About Me

-I'm Gobi Asiga, a recent Finance graduate from SUI University with a passion for financial analysis and investment strategies.
+I'm Gobi Asiga, a recent Finance graduate from USIU University with a passion for financial analysis and investment strategies.
 This portfolio showcases my education, experience, and skills in the finance sector.

 ## 🎯 What's Included

 - **Home** - Introduction with profile picture
 - **About Me** - Personal information and skills
-- **Education** - Academic background from SUI University
+- **Education** - Academic background from USIU University
 - **Experience** - Professional and volunteer work
 - **Contact** - Ways to get in touch with me